michaelsmueller/chicha/README.md

 **Heavies** - As a user, I want to see the users who have recommended the most / best events so that I can find new sources to recommend events to me.

-**Heavies - detail** - As a user, I want to see the events being recommended by a particular user that I like / think is knowledgable / has good taste so that I can find events I'll enjoy.

 **Offers** - As a user, I want to see my points and a list of offers so that I can choose an offer to redeem.

 **Offers - detail** - As a user, I want to the details on a particular offer so that I can choose to redeem it.